cezi/julianowe-eu/_works/pocketbudget.md

 # Trying out
 description9:
   title: Trying out
-  text1: "<p>To test out our idea each of us in the team created separate wireframes for the three main functionalities: browsing through education tab, making an appointment with financial consultant and creating a goal.</br></br>
+  text1: "<p>To test out our idea each of us in the team created separate wireframes for the three main functionalities:</br> browsing <b>through education tab, making an appointment with financial consultant and creating a goal.</b></br></br>
 I was responsible for preparing the last one.
 </p>"
   text2: "<p><b>The first test</b></br>
 With the first test performed tested on 5 people. </br> Their task was to:</br></br> <b>1.
-Make an appointment with a financial consultant</br></br> 2.
-Browse the knowledge tab and take a quiz </br></br> 3.
-Create a saving up goal.</b></br></br> During the test many issues emerged that were not clear to the users, they gave us many ideas and solutions.
-Many of these were duplicated and gave us ideas for improvements.
+Make an appointment with a financial consultant</br> 2.
+Browse the knowledge tab and take a quiz</br> 3.
+Create a saving up goal.</b><</br> During the test many issues emerged that were not clear to the users, they gave us many ideas and solutions.</p>br> Many of these were duplicated and gave us ideas for improvements.
 </p>"

 gallery-trying-out: